Hydrodynamic limit of the incompressible Navier-Stokes-Fourier-Maxwell System with Ohm's Law from the Vlasov-Maxwell-Boltzmann system: Hilbert expansion approach: Abstract

 \section{Abstract}

-We prove a global-in-time classical solution limit from the two-species Vlasov-Maxwell-Boltzmann system to the two-fluid incompressible Navier-Stokes-Fourier-Maxwell system with Ohm's law.
+We prove a global-in-time limit from the two-species Vlasov-Maxwell-Boltzmann system to the two-fluid incompressible Navier-Stokes-Fourier-Maxwell system with Ohm's law.
 Besides the techniques developed for the classical solutions to the Vlasov-Maxwell-Boltzmann equations in the past years, such as the nonlinear energy method and micro-macro decomposition are employed, key roles are played by the decay properties of both the electric field and the wave equation with linear damping of the divergence free magnetic field.
-This is a companion paper of \cite{JL-2019} in which Hilbert expansion is not employed.
+This is a companion paper of [N. Jiang and Y.-L. Luo, \emph{Ann.
+PDE} 8 (2022), no. 1, Paper No. 4, 126 pp] in which Hilbert expansion is not employed.